ParkerRobb/Zettelkasten-export-resources/Pandoc PDF commands.md

 ---

 > [!NOTE] Note
-> All commands assume this Zettelkasten-export-resources repository has been cloned to `~/Zettelkasten/4\ Export\ Resources/`, the Zotero data directory is located at `~/Zotero/`, and the Zotero database is exported to `~/Zotero.bib`.
+> All commands assume this Zettelkasten-export-resources repository has been cloned to `~/Zettelkasten/Export\ Resources/`, the Zotero data directory is located at `~/Zotero/`, and the Zotero database is exported to `~/Zotero.bib`.

 # Defaults